Contents: To jump to the topic you would like, click on the links below

 Companies & Organizations That Can Help

-Thanks to Companies and Organizations such as Bradshaw LeRoux Consulting, The National Council of and for Persons with Disabilities, there are programs in place that aid persons with disabilities, to find jobs & acquire skills that they may need in the workplace.
+Thanks to Companies and Organizations such as Bradshaw LeRoux Consulting, The National Council of and for Persons with Disabilities, Isilumko and People First, there are various programs in place that aid persons with disabilities, to find jobs and acquire the skills that they may need in the workplace.
+Please read the information below to find out more about these companies and organisations that provide these services for persons with disabilities.

 Disability Equity Training